rofgh/ur_to_sr_mapping/README.md

 # UR to SR mapping over 13 parameters
 This project creates mappings of every licit combination of (meaninglessly ordered) underlying lexical items (n=8) to a resultant Surface Order of Words (SOWs/SRs/"a sentence").
-Each "sentence" mapping is produced by applying a parameter set ("language family features") to a static syntactic tree, wherein each lexical item has a fixed birthplace, prescribed movement loci, and is either underlying null or present.
+Each "sentence" mapping is produced by feeding a UR into a static syntactic tree and then applying the rules of a particular parameter set (features of a "language family").
+In the syntactic tree each lexical item has a fixed birthplace, prescribed movement loci, and is unerlyingly null until it is turned on (through presence in the UR or a setting being on or off, etc.).

 This project is intended to be used by an Expectation Maximization learning algorithm (Expectation Driven Learning (EDL)) as input data.
 Working through each UR-to-SR mapping in a language family's data, the algorithm updates its beliefs about what language is being viewed.
 This algorithm is essentially a proxy for human language learning under the principles and parameters model, in which the marginal addition of language data from each utterance updates a learner's assumptions about the language family they are learning, and the grammatical attributes of their language family.